Iscaz/py_facial_recognition/README.md

 ## Generating Base64 Data

 Use the `embedding_converter.py` and `photo_converter.py` files to generate the base64 data needed for requests.
-Simply enter the file path of the desired photo for conversion.
+Run the files separately and simply enter the file path of the desired photo for conversion.

 ## API Endpoints